Thumbay Group And Gulf Medical University Join Forces With Staque To Revolutionize Healthcare With AI And Advanced Tech

-This partnership is set to transform the medical landscape in the Middle East and beyond.

-By establishing the Thumbay-Staque Lab, we are taking significant steps toward a future where AI drives meaningful improvements in patient outcomes and healthcare innovation.”

-- Dr. Muhammad Khan, Staque Founder & CEOCALGARY, ALBERTA, CANADA, December 25, 2024 /EINPresswire / -- Staque , a global leader in artificial intelligence, quantum computing, and advanced technology solutions, has signed a landmark Memorandum of Understanding (MoU) with Thumbay Group 's Gulf Medical University (GMU) and its Thumbay College of Management and Artificial Intelligence in Healthcare (TCMAIH).
-Founded by Dr. Thumbay Moideen in 1997, Thumbay Group is a diversified international business conglomerate with operations across different verticals including Education, Healthcare, Medical Research, Diagnostics, Retail Pharmacy, Health Communications, Retail Opticals, Wellness, Nutrition Stores, Hospitality, Real Estate, Publishing, Technology, Media, Events, Medical Tourism, Trading and Marketing & Distribution.
+Staque, a global leader in artificial intelligence, quantum computing, and advanced technology solutions, have signed a landmark Memorandum of Understanding (MoU) with Thumbay Group's Gulf Medical University (GMU) and its Thumbay College of Management and Artificial Intelligence in Healthcare (TCMAIH).
+Founded by Dr. Thumbay Moideen in 1997, Thumbay Group is a diversified international business conglomerate with operations across different verticals including Education, Healthcare, Medical Research, Diagnostics, Retail Pharmacy, health Communications, Retail Opticals, Wellness, Nutrition Stores, Hospitality, Real Estate, Publishing, Technology, Media, Events, Medical Tourism, Trading and Marketing & Distribution.
 Headquartered in Dubai, the group presently employs around 3000 people.
 This strategic partnership aims to revolutionize the integration of artificial intelligence and quantum computing into healthcare education, training, and research, with far-reaching implications for the region's healthcare and technology sectors.

 The MoU establishes a collaborative framework to harness the transformative potential of AI in healthcare, focusing on both academic innovation and practical applications.
 This collaboration aligns with the UAE's vision for technological leadership and aims to position GMU and Staque at the forefront of global healthcare advancements.